dream analysis with dreamy duo purity ring

 Corin: It's a hard choice but I think the most crucial effect is reverb.
 I've used less on this album than before though; things are a lot more direct and closer - less washy than Shrines.

 Your lyrics are very beautiful and poetic.
-Do you have a favourite poet?
+Do you have a favorite poet?

 I totally see that with some of the language you use…